terrapower/armi/doc/user/inputs.rst

 Material Namespace Order
 ^^^^^^^^^^^^^^^^^^^^^^^^
 An ARMI application will need materials.
-Materials can be imported from any code the application has access to, like ARMI or external plugin packages.
-This leads to the situation where one ARMI application will want to import multiple collections of materials.
+Materials can be defined in Python and imported from any code the application has access to, like ARMI or external plugin packages.
+Materials can also be defined in pure YAML files, and stored in a Python module, in the Python virtual environment (venv), or somewhere on the file system.
+This leads to the situation where one ARMI application may want to import multiple collections of materials.
 To handle this, ARMI keeps an ordered list of Python namespaces and directories from which to import materials.

-The user has the power to set the various places (namespaces) that materials might be found: in importable Python paths, or in specific places inside a Python virtual environment, or even in specific directories in the file system.
+The user has the power to set the various places (namespaces) that materials might be found: in importable Python paths, in specific places in the Python venv, or even in specific directories in the file system.
 The setting that controls all this is ``materialNamespaceOrder``.

 Here is the simplest example::